ov-oluwatuyi/SpreadsheetProject1/README.md

 12 - quality (score between 0 and 10)
 Acknowledgements:
 ### This dataset is also available from Kaggle & UCI machine learning repository, https://archive.ics.uci.edu/ml/datasets/wine+quality.
-Objective:
-•	Understand the Dataset & cleanup (if required).
-•	Build classification models to predict the wine quality.
-•	Also fine-tune the hyperparameters & compare the evaluation metrics of various classification algorithms.